Words like unique get overused in national parks. This one earns it.

 Delta-01 designers created a host of precautions to prevent an accidental launch.
 The Minuteman Missiles could not disengage or self-destruct once the launch process began.

-These are the kind of intricacies that make the Delta-01 underground tour unlike any other tour in the United States.
+These are the kind of intricacies that make the Delta-01 underground tour unlike any other guided tour in the United States.
 Little wonder that this place has become such a hot-ticket NPS location.

 Delta-09 Launch Site